Thank you for supporting Redroad Outreach!

 Your gift is tax-deductible.

-I've invited my mom (full blood Cherokee) to join my son's second-grade class as they "break bread" and offer sincere thanks for the role Native Americans played in creating a holiday destined to repeat on iPhone calendars across North America until Jesus returns.
+Enter lunchroom.
+I've invited my mom (full blood Cherokee) to join my son's class as they "break bread" and offer humble thanks for the role Native Americans played in creating a holiday destined to repeat on iPhone calendars across North America until Jesus returns.

-My sweet mother, within ear-shot of my son's teacher says, "If they really want to be acurate they should segregate the Indians and the Pilgrims.
+My sweet mother, within ear-shot of my son's teacher says to me, "If they really want to be accurate they should segregate the Indians and the Pilgrims.
 The Pilgrims refused to sit next to us, ya know."

-On a more serious note, I meant what I said about being grateful my life fell spectacularly apart in 2012.
+And now for what I am most grateful for.
+I mean it when I say that I am grateful my life fell spectacularly apart in 2012.
 At the time I wasn't grateful.
 At the time I felt confined to a tunnel of pain with despair at one end and rage at the other.
 I'd loved my husband for so long; given so much.
 All that "praying and staying . . . to no avail.

 Betrayal is a vicious beast of a thing that can cause a person to feel as insignificant as humanly possible.
-The few years after the divorce I felt like a discarded speck caught in a vortex of disillusionment.
+The first Thanksgiving and Christmas on my own I felt like a discarded speck caught in a vortex of disillusionment.
 Who was I?
-How do I relate to God, suddenly single?
+How would I relate to God as I moved forward?

-I could no longer read my Bible.
+I didn't feel compelled to read my Bible.
 I'd always read my Bible.
 At night I'd place it over my heart before drifting off to sleep.
-In the mornings I'd read a sentence or two at my kitchen table before closing my eyes and resting my head upon open pages.
-Several months passed before it dawned on me that my prayer life had been founded on the fervent seeking of the strength needed to stay year after year with a man who did not have my best interest at heart.
+In the mornings I'd read a sentence or two at my kitchen table before closing my eyes and resting my head on open pages.
+Several months passed before it dawned on me that my Bible studies were rooted in only hardships.

-No matter what he did to hurt me or my older sons, I prayed harder.
-Tried harder.
-Pushed (read: controlled) harder.
+I didn't know "the joy of the Lord is my strength."
+I only knew how to pray harder.
+Try harder.
 I was exhausted from my attempts to manage the damage.
 For the first time in a long time, I had nothing to offer anyone.
 It was all I could do to get out of bed and breathe.

 To be stripped of oneself is a great gift from God.
 I remember the first day I opened my Bible and could read again.
 Really soak it in.
 Not because I had something terrible to survive, but because I had a life to live.
-And a God who loved me unconditionally.
+And a God who desired for me to live it abundantly.
 What would become of my relationship with Christ . . . as a single mother?
 More importantly, as a woman who no longer lived in denial.

 What I've learned so far; what I'm most grateful for this Thanksgiving is that today, when I open my Bible, chalked full of highlights from years of study, what means the most to me are the pages stained with tears.
-God used every one of them to water what I'd highlighted in yellow and bring me back to life.
+God used every one of them to water what I'd highlighted in yellow.
+He brought me back to life.

-I'm alive in Christ--not simply Christian.
+I'm alive in Christ.
 Which is to say, I'm not afraid to let myself feel or face anything.
 Good or bad.
-I've learned that in all things He communes with me.
+I've learned that in all things Christ communes with me.
 What I find most touching is that just this morning as I thanked Him for a life replete with the manifest evidence of His goodness, in my heart I heard the gentle whisper, I'm grateful for you, too, Wendy.

 I am not a speck.